Learn why democratic leadership is the most desirable leadership style

 It hinges on a strong vision

-A way to facilitate growth and obtain buy-in from staff is by having a strong vision for the future that employees can align with.
-Democratic leadership doesn't work without a clear vision.
-Without an aim, employees can't visualise what they are contributing to, which weakens the ideation process and can lead to a lack of faith in the leader and business.
+A way to facilitate growth and obtain buy-in from staff is by having a strong vision that employees can align with.
+Democratic leadership communicates a clear vision so employees can visualise what they're contributing to, supporting the ideation process and leading to increased trust in the leader and business.

 It can be practised by anyone